NOAA-ORR-ERD/py_gd/docs/reference.rst

 Notes:
 ------

 There is a module attribute: ``MAX_IMAGE_SIZE``.
-It is currently set 1GB.
-It can be changed after import, before initializing an Image.
+It is currently set to 1GB.
+It can be changed after import, before initializing an :py:class:`Image`.
 On the develoment system, creating images greater than 1GB brings the system to an almost halt before raising a memory error.
-But your machine may be able to tolerae larger images.
-Hoever, as of this writting, pixel coordintes are C ``int`` type, so very parge images may have issues anyway
+Your machine may be able to tolerate larger images.
+However, as of this writing, pixel coordinates are C ``int`` type (which may be 32 bit), so very large images may have issues anyway.

 If you want to change it: